pythoro/unitty/README.md

 ## Alternatives

 Several other packages might be better suited to your particular needs.
 Here are some to consider, along with some notes.
+It is believed that none of these other packages allow to automatically switch outputs between unit systems with a single command.

 * numericalunits: Units are values.
 Simple.
-* astropy.units: Locks units into calculation values - can't get back to simple floats or arrays.
+* astropy.units: Great, but locks units into calculation values - can't get back to simple floats or arrays.
-* sympy.physics.units: Excellent.
+* sympy.physics.units: Solid.
-* pint: A very powerful units package, but it cannot switch between
+* pint: A very powerful units package.
-* unyt
-unit systems like unitty.
+* unyt: An excellent and capable package.
 * quantiphy: Seems a bit awkward to use.
 * Buckingham: A bit awkward to use.
 * DimPy: Very old.